Lamden/docs/docs/tutorials/lottery/write_contract.md

         user_rounds[caller] = user_rounds[caller]
 ```

 Finally, we can claim our winnings by calling the method `claim()`.
-Make sure the current lottert round is ended and the player
+Make sure the current lottery round is ended and the player
 is eligible for claim.

 ```py